arongsamuel/realtime_hangman_opencv/README.md

 - Run hangman.py
 - Place the word inside the white rectangle
 - Press C to cycle through the possible solutions and Q to quit
-- Use only uppercase letters
+- The background should be white and use only uppercase letters
 - Input words should follow this format: H _ _ G _ _ N

 ## Requirements